OctopusDeploy/blog/blog/2025-01/eks-iam-role/index.md

 }
 ```

 #### Create a Pod Identity Association

-With the role configured, run the `aws eks create-pod-identity-association` CLI command to associate the role to the service account `octopus-agent-scripts`
+With the role configured, run the `aws eks create-pod-identity-association` CLI command to associate the role to the service account `octopus-agent-scripts`.

 ```powershell
 aws eks create-pod-identity-association --cluster-name <ClusterName> --role-arn <RoleArn> --namespace "<Namespace>" --service-account octopus-agent-scripts
 ```

-#### Add the Amazon EKS Pod Identity Agent addon to your EKS cluster
+#### Add the Amazon EKS Pod Identity Agent add-on to your EKS cluster

-The final step is to install the [Amazon EKS Pod Identity Agent](https://docs.aws.amazon.com/eks/latest/userguide/pod-identities.html) addon to your EKS cluster.
+The final step is installinf the [Amazon EKS Pod Identity Agent](https://docs.aws.amazon.com/eks/latest/userguide/pod-identities.html) add-on to your EKS cluster.
 This agent grants the identity to pods when they're created.

-Adding the add-on can be done manually using the AWS Management Console or programmatically using the AWS CLI.
-This post will not cover installing the addon via the AWS Management Console.
+You can add the add-on manually using the AWS Management Console or programmatically using the AWS CLI.
+This post doesn't cover installing the add-on via the AWS Management Console.

 ```powershell
 # Add pod identity addon
 aws eks create-addon --cluster-name <ClusterName> --addon-name "eks-pod-identity-agent"
 ```

 #### Example script to automate

-All of the above commands can conveniently be placed within a [Runbook](https://octopus.com/docs/runbooks) to automate installation when spinning up a new cluster
+You can place all the above commands conveniently in a [runbook](https://octopus.com/docs/runbooks) to automate installation when spinning up a new cluster.

 ```powershell
 # Assign variables